#1 Home Improvement Retailer

 How do I treat weeds?

-Weeds are likely poking through in the garden beds, even if you put down mulch to keep them at bay.
-Be sure to get rid of weeds before they go to seed.
-Pull out weeds from the root in gardens you'll be eating from, and dig up the roots if the weed snapped off without them.
-If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator mask and heavy rubber gloves to ensure that it doesn't touch your skin or your lungs.
+Weeds might start peeking through in the garden beds, even if you put down mulch to keep them at bay.
+Be sure to get rid of weeds before the weeds' flowers dry out and and drop their seeds.
+Pull weeds from the root in gardens you'll be eating from, and dig up the roots if the weed snapped off without them.
+If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator and heavy rubber gloves to ensure that it doesn't touch your skin or your lungs.

 Is my lawn dead?

-It could be, but it's also likely just taking a break during those soaring temps.
-Cool-season grass goes dormant in the summer, so it's alive but sleeping.
-Here's how you can check on it: If you can easily pull out a blade of grass with no resistance, it's time to plant new sod or grass seed because the grass is a goner.
-Water dormant lawns deeply once every week.
+It could be, but it's also likely napping during those soaring temps.
+Cool-season grass goes dormant in the summer.
+It isn't usually dead — just crispy and brown.
+You can check though: If you can easily pull out a blade of grass with no resistance, it's time to plant new seed or sod because the grass is a goner.
+Water dormant lawns deeply but not often.
 Warm-season grass needs water every few days in the summer.
 It should stay green if it's healthy.

-After you've planted your plants or flowers, ensure they stay well-fed and hydrated.
+After you've planted your flowers or plants, you'll need to make sure they stay hydrated and well-fed.
 Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for the plants you're growing, whether you need a fruit tree fertilizer, shrub fertilizer, or a general garden fertilizer blend.
-Only apply as often as recommended on the packaging.
-More is not better here.
+You can even find one that's formulated for whatever you're growing, whether you need a shrub fertilizer, fruit tree fertilizer, or a garden fertilizer blend.
+Only apply as often as directed on the packaging.
 Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.

 When you need a break from gardening in the sun, shelter beneath a patio umbrella or covered gazebo.
-If you have sturdy structures like a house or shed, create shade by attaching awnings and shade sails.
-However, sometimes shade isn't enough because it's just too humid out.
+Add awnings and sun sails to the house or shed to create shadowy spots to rest beneath.
+However, sometimes shade isn't enough because it's extremely humid out.
 That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
 Go back to enjoying the sun when that water-cooled air is ready.

 What do you carry for backyard entertaining?

-Backyard entertaining is whatever you find enjoyable — it doesn't have to be a barbeque party.
-If you're focused on firing up the grill, make sure you know how to prep your grill for summer for a delicious outcome.
-Many people simply relax outdoors and chat all day or maybe cook a meal in an outdoor kitchen instead.
+Backyard entertaining is whatever you'd like it to be — it doesn't have to be a barbecue party.
+Some focus on the grill or fire pit, while others concentrate on yard games.
+Many people simply relax outdoors and chat all afternoon or maybe cook a meal in an outdoor kitchen instead.
 However you bond with friends, extend the fun into the evening with proper outdoor lighting.
 For best results, learn how to rid your yard of pesky mosquitos, too.

 The Home Depot Garden Center at Midtown